-If you are using an existing PaaS (Product as a Service) or have built a review pipeline yourself (for example, with Jenkins and Docker), then, for example, you can use Tideways to create on-demand environments for every newly created build, that is based on a pull-request in GitHub.
+If you are using an existing PaaS (Platform as a Service) or have built a review pipeline yourself (for example with Jenkins and Docker), then, for example, you can use Tideways to create on-demand environments for every newly created build that is based on a pull-request in GitHub for example.

 The idea is that you use the